I-Beam Pallet House

 I-Beam Architecture and Design

-The Pallet House is a design for a transitional shelter made of wooden shipping pallets.
-It is designed to serve as a framework that can be improved upon by households over time.
+The Pallet House is a design for a transitional shelter made of wooden shipping pallets, designed to serve as a framework that households can improve upon over time.

 North America, Latin America & the Caribbean, Africa, Asia, Europe/Middle East.